secretstartups/handbook/hiring/talent-acquisition-framework/coordinator/index.html.md

 ## Candidate Experience Specialist Responsibilities
 {: #framework-coord}

 The CES team operates off of a queue style system with differing levels of priorities based on the request.
 The CES team utilizes [GitLab Service Desk](/stages-devops-lifecycle/service-desk/) to track all incoming requests to the CES team.
+If you are a GitLab team member and you have a request or question for the Candidate Experience team, email `ces@gitlab.com` and a ticket will automatically be created within the CES Service Desk.

 ### Best Practices